Intel: Good Dividend For A Good Price

 To figure out a good price, I do a DDM calculation using my Excel® based DDM calculator (pictured below, you can see the web-based calculator I based it on here and read a discussion on how the formulas were developed here).
 I also found this discussion of DDM, and note that in the article the author uses a discount rate of 5%.
 I will also point out that my calculator avoids the problem of dividend growth being higher than the discount rate.
 At some point, DDM requires the sum of an infinite series, which has a finite value only if the terms in the series tend toward 0.
 That requires the dividend growth rate to be less than the discount rate.
 That is a requirement of the terminal dividend growth rate but not the other two dividend growth rates in my DDM calculator.

 Usually, I look at David Fish’s CCC List (which contains a data on companies that have raised their dividend each year for 5 or more years), but Intel has not yet requalified for this list.
 Looking at Finviz.com, I see that the projections for EPS growth have gotten a little lower for next year and a little higher for the next 5 years.
-Even so, I will use $1.09 as the dividend, and the 5%most recent increase in the dividend to calculate the NPV of future dividends.
+Even so, I will use $1.09 as the dividend, and the 5% most recent increase in the dividend to calculate the NPV of future dividends.

 Using those parameters, I get an NPV for the future dividend payments of $36.14.
 As I have done for other companies that have only recently recovered from declining revenues or profits, I will take an additional 5% discount to that value to give me an additional margin of safety.
 That makes my buy price of INTC anything below $35.
 With the current market price just over $33, that makes INTC a buy.